uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.10 =
+* Fix for some LDAP URIs failing validation check; this should address some users unable to connect after upgrading to version 2.9.9.
+Props @MamoulianDelacroix for the report!

 = 2.9.9 =
 * Allow multiple (failover) LDAP hosts.
 Props @basildane for the [suggestion](https://github.com/uhm-coe/authorizer/issues/85)!
 * Update translations.